Award Winning London Eyebrow Transplant Clinic 2021

 Implanted hairs will keep on growing, so in order to maintain brow shape, it is important to clip or trim them on a regular basis, approximately every four weeks.
 If left unchecked the transplanted hairs will continue to grow so it is important to implement a regular maintenance routine.

-About Michael May Mr Michael May FRCS is Principal of The Wimpole Clinic and has been at the forefront of medical advances in hair transplant surgery for over three decades.…
+About Michael May Mr Michael May is the Medical Director and Principal Surgeon of the Wimpole Clinic.
+He has 25 years experience in the field of hair transplant surgery has…

 Iva has a degree in microbiology and chose to get involved in the art of hair restoration.
 She has been with us for the last four years as a very…